nju-wcj/tlc/README.md

 | puid | 74    | 74    | 74    | 74    | 74    | 74    | 74    | 74    | 74    | 74    | 74    | 74    |
 | doid | 74    | 74    | 74    | 74    | 74    | 74    | 74    | 74    | 74    | 74    | 74    | 74    |

 It can be seen from the graph that area 255 should be selected between 0:00 a.m. and 8:00 a.m. it is reasonable to know that this area may be a gathering place for nightlife.
-Avoid dropoff in area 129.and it is reasonable to know that it is a living area, while area 74 should be selected between 8:00 and 24:00 a.m., and it is reasonable to know that this area may be a work business center
+Avoid dropoff in area 129.and it is reasonable to know that it is a living area, while area 74 should be selected between 8:00 and 24:00 a.m., and it is reasonable to know that this area may be a work business center.

 ## AWS Architecture